Gibeah in the Bible

 Verse ConceptsCorruption, Of HumanitySpiritual DepthsGod Remembering Sincorruption

-From the days of Gibeah hast thou sinned, O Israel: there they stood: the battle in Gibeah against the children of iniquity did not overtake them.
+Beyond the days of Gibeah, hast thou sinned, O Israel: there, came they to a stand, the battle against the sons of perversity, touched them not in Gibeah.

 Verse ConceptsEvildoersGod's People Sinning